How to Grow an Avocado Tree

 Planting an Avocado Tree

 Once you've chosen a tree to plant, you'll want to create an environment that will help the planting thrive.
-The Southern Living Garden Book says, “When planting an avocado tree in the landscape, consider that most selections will eventually grow quite large (to 40 ft.), produce dense shade, and shed leaves all year.
+The New Southern Living Garden Book says, "When planting an avocado tree in the landscape, consider that most selections will eventually grow quite large (to 40 ft.), produce dense shade, and shed leaves all year.
 Growth is quite rapid, but plants may be shaped by pinching terminal shoots.
-Avocado takes well to container culture, and selections in marginal climates can be moved to a protected location during cold spells.”
+Avocado takes well to container culture, and selections in marginal climates can be moved to a protected location during cold spells."
+Aside from Florida, gardeners can grow avocados in South Texas from Mexican race seedlings, while those in warmer coastal regions can grow more cold-hardy selections such as 'Brazos Belle', 'Joey', 'Lila', 'Pancho', and 'Winter Mexican'.
+Check your local garden center or cooperative extension service for avocado selections that will work for your location.

 Avocado Tree Care

 Happy planting!
-If you’re curious about how to make the most of your avocados, check out 5 Things Avocado Fans Need to Know and The One Trick to Know When Picking Out Avocados.
-Also be sure to bookmark some of our favorite avocado recipes, including Avocado Fritters with Lime Cream and 25 Ways with Avocado.
+If you're curious about how to make the most of your avocados, check out 5 Things Avocado Fans Need to Know and The One Trick to Know When Picking Out Avocados.
+Also be sure to bookmark some of our favorite avocado recipes, including 15 Easy Ways to Use Avocado for Your Next Meal or Party.

 Will you be planting avocado trees in your garden this year?
 Let us know what plans you're developing for your garden in the seasons to come.